PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-16/roleplaying/roleplaying-simulation-lab.md

 `kubectl get pods`

-2. Find out what's wrong with the Deployment.
+2. Find out what's wrong with the _Deployment_.

 * Pro-tip: You see more information with `kubectl describe pod <pod-id>`

-3. Change the web-game-deployment.yaml file to fix it, then delete the previous Deployment object and create a new one
+3. Change the `web-game-deployment.yaml` file to fix it, then delete the previous _Deployment_ object and create a new one.

 ```shell
 vi web-game-deployment.yaml